Teradata/stacki-wiki/Backend-Installation.md

 This value will be updated automatically once a backend node is installed.

-Every time a backend node boots it will send a PXE request to the frontend.
+Every time a backend node boots, it will send a PXE request to the frontend.
 The frontend will tell the backend node to either boot its os or to install.